lyeoni/nlp-tutorial/question-answering-SQuAD/README.md

 ## Usage
 ### 1. Preprocessing corpus
-Just run preprocessing.sh.
-It creates corpus.tk.txt, corpus.tk.vec.txt (optional). corpus.tk.txt will be used to build vocabulary later.
+First, just run preprocessing.sh.
+It creates tokenized corpus 'corpus.tk.txt', and it will be used as the input to data_generator.py later (especially, to create vocabulary).

 You can adopt the pre-trained word embedding model in the below of your choice.
 I tested both Glove and Fasttext, and used Glove embedding here.
 - `Glove(glove.6B.100d.txt)`:  trained on Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download).